t2v/play2-auth/README.md

 ### Action composition

-For example, you want to validate token at every action for the purpose of the CSRF prevention.
+For example, you want to validate token at every action to defeat a CSRF attack.

-Since it is too hard to write the validation in all actions, Usually a method is defined as follows.
+Since it is impractical to perform the validation in all actions, Usually a method is defined as follows.

 ```scala
 object Application extends Controller {